 Most of us probably can’t, but Greta Thunberg can.

-With Thunberg's persuasive rhetoric, storytelling skills, and intrinsic motivation the young activist and superwoman is well on her way to save the planet.
+With Thunberg's persuasive rhetoric, storytelling skills, and intrinsic motivation the young activist is well on her way to save the planet.

 How did Thunberg find her intrinsic motivation?

-Like many of us trying to find our purpose, the recipe calls for a teaspoon of passion and a dash of introspection We’re all cooking up the best versions of ourselves, and that’s exactly what Thunberg is doing.
-When she saw that climate change crisis wasn't receiving immediate action, that's when her impassioned stance was born.
+Like many of us trying to find our purpose, the recipe calls for a teaspoon of passion and a dash of introspection.
+We’re all cooking up the best versions of ourselves, and that’s exactly what Thunberg is doing.
+When she noticed the lack of immediate action to the climate crisis, that's when her impassioned stance kicked in.